Siemens-Healthineers/K2s/addons/dashboard/README.md

 The dashboard addon can be integrated with either the ingress-nginx addon or the traefik addon so that it can be exposed outside the cluster.

-Example, the dashboard can be enabled along with traefik addon using the following command:
+For example, the dashboard can be enabled along with traefik addon using the following command:
 ```
 k2s addons enable dashboard --ingress traefik
 ```